 How to speed up your browser

-You use your web browser for almost everything.
-From reading news, checking stocks and your bank balance, watching videos and streaming podcasts… You’d be hard-pressed to find a single app you use more on a daily basis.
+You use your Web browser for almost everything.
+From reading news to checking stocks, from watching videos to streaming podcasts, there’s probably no single app you use more than your browser.

 Close open tabs